slapxxi/slavapavlutin.github.io/_drafts/life/learning/vocabulary-1.md

 > Writing poetry *liberated* her from the routine of everyday life.
 The hostages were *set free* just minutes ago.
 Death *released* him from his sufferings.

 > If you don't proceed with caution, you can soon *fritter away* your creative fortune on *nickel and dime* activities.
 Whether you're going on a planned *sabbatical* or *retreat*, or just in between *gigs*, the best way to prepare yourself for creative productivity is to decide in advance how you will respond when guilt attempts to frustrate your efforts.

+> He *frittered away* the millions his father had left him.
 Don't *waste* your sympathy on him - he got what he deserved.

 > It's a new world *empowered* and *entranced* by the rapid-fire introduction of new technologies - a world where our metaphysical front door is always open, where anyone can whisper in our ear, where "a room of one's own" no longer means you're all alone.

-The courts were *empowered* to impose the death sentence for certain crimes.
+> The courts were *empowered* to impose the death sentence for certain crimes.
+I have *authorized* him to act for me while I'm away.

 > Is the *pervasive* *malaise* that often *sours* even our most precious moments the result of our seeking happiness in the wrongs places?